ScytheGGG/Codify/README.md

 NCS music and innovative features, Codify is your go-to Spotify clone for an immersive coding experience.

 How to Contribute:
-We welcome contributions from the community to enhance Codify further.
+I welcome contributions from the community to enhance Codify further.
 Feel free to fork the project, make improvements, and submit pull requests.

 License:
-Codify is released under the MIT License.
+Codify is released under the CC0-1.0 License.
 This license allows for open-source collaboration while protecting the project and its contributors.
 Please review the license file for detailed terms and conditions.